 Designing Sustainable Landscapes (DSL) is a landscape conservation project applied to 13 states in the Northeastern United States.
-The purpose is to provide guidance for strategic habitat conservation by assessing ecological integrity and landscape capability for a suite of focal species across the landscape.
+The purpose is to provide guidance for strategic habitat conservation by assessing ecological integrity, regional connectivity, and landscape capability for a suite of focal species across the landscape.
 Assessments are done for both the current landscape and potential future landscapes, as modified by models of urban growth, climate change, and sea level rise.

 The DSL project provides much of the basis of the conservation planning tools Nature’s Network (naturesnetwork.org) and Connect the Connecticut (connecttheconnecticut.org).